rynpsc/dialog/README.md

 # Dialog

-> A simple, accessible libary for building dialogs.

 - Automatically handles adding and toggling the appropiate aria roles, states and properties.
 - Can be used as an accesible baseline for any dialog or dialog like like UI e.g lightbox's or fullscreen menus.